myhumankit/Detecteur_de_muons/readme.txt

 - Improved data display on screen
 - Optimization of the detection algo
 - Creation of a python script for data analysis (not yet finished)

+my human kit, in carrying out this project, has supported the Astrolabe Expéditions association as part of the "cosmic sail" program.